ProteinGym/proteingym-base/README.md

 ## todo

-- [ ] replace this [train_and_test_split](https://github.com/ProteinGym2/pg2-dataset/blob/51af99ee8143de35150abebe637c8d56262aee87/src/pg2_dataset/datasets/csv.py#L25) with different split strategies from https://github.com/ProteinGym2/pg2-data/tree/main/src/pg2_data/split_strategy.
+- [ ] add different split strategies from https://github.com/ProteinGym2/pg2-data/tree/main/src/pg2_data/split_strategy.
 - [ ] refactor [Example.py](https://github.com/ProteinGym2/pg2-dataset/blob/main/src/pg2_dataset/primitives/example.py) with Pydantic model to do schema validation.
 - [ ] use it in pg2-project as a common dependency to replace its "dataset.py" module, first in pg2-model-pls.
 - [ ] use it in pg2 benchmarking, e.g., it can be in DVC.